 On March 16, 2015, tacrolimus for the treatment of PAH received an Orphan Drug Designation.
-In 2017, we intend to focus on developing a proprietary formulation of tacrolimus to be used in a clinical development program and for commercial use.
+In 2017, we are focusing on the development of a proprietary formulation of tacrolimus to be used in a clinical development program and for commercial use.